Cloud: Cloud-based supplementary features

 Incus is the most type-specific supplementary feature, seen only with cumulonimbus of the species capillatus.
 A cumulonimbus incus cloud top is one that has spread out into a clear anvil shape as a result of rising air currents hitting the stability layer at the tropopause where the air no longer continues to get colder with increasing altitude.

 The mamma feature forms on the bases of clouds as downward-facing bubble-like protuberances caused by localized downdrafts within the cloud.
 It is also sometimes called mammatus, an earlier version of the term used before a standardization of Latin nomenclature brought about by the World Meteorological Organization during the 20th century.
 The best-known is cumulonimbus with mammatus, but the mamma feature is also seen occasionally with cirrus, cirrocumulus, altocumulus, altostratus, and stratocumulus.

 A tuba feature is a cloud column that may hang from the bottom of a cumulus or cumulonimbus.
 A newly formed or poorly organized column might be comparatively benign, but can quickly intensify into a funnel cloud or tornado.

 An arcus feature is a roll cloud with ragged edges attached to the lower front part of cumulus congestus or cumulonimbus that forms along the leading edge of a squall line or thunderstorm outflow.
 A large arcus formation can have the appearance of a dark menacing arch.

 Several new supplementary features have been formally recognized by the World Meteorological Organization (WMO).
 The feature fluctus can form under conditions of strong atmospheric wind shear when a stratocumulus, altocumulus, or cirrus cloud breaks into regularly spaced crests.
 This variant is sometimes known informally as a Kelvin–Helmholtz (wave) cloud.
-This phenomenon has also been observed in cloud formations over other planets and even in the sun's atmosphere.
+This phenomenon has also been observed in cloud formations over other planets and even in the Sun's atmosphere.
 Another highly disturbed but more chaotic wave-like cloud feature associated with stratocumulus or altocumulus cloud has been given the Latin name asperitas.
 The supplementary feature cavum is a circular fall-streak hole that occasionally forms in a thin layer of supercooled altocumulus or cirrocumulus.
 Fall streaks consisting of virga or wisps of cirrus are usually seen beneath the hole as ice crystals fall out to a lower altitude.
 This type of hole is usually larger than typical lacunosus holes.
-A murus feature is a cumulonimbus wall cloud with a lowering, rotating cloud base than can lead to the development of tornadoes.
+A murus feature is a cumulonimbus wall cloud with a lowering, rotating cloud base that can lead to the development of tornadoes.
 A cauda feature is a tail cloud that extends horizontally away from the murus cloud and is the result of air feeding into the storm.